toyoshim/cp-mega88/README.md

 You can place a CP/M disk image at EFI/cpmega88/sdcard.img, and run cpmega88.efi from UEFI Shell, or boot it directly by e.g., placing it to EFI/Boot/bootx64.efi and disabling the Secure Boot.

+On Mac, you can also boot it directly by pushing option key on booting.

 Here is an example step to create a bootable media.
 ```